Skip to Main Content

 Revocation of Hospice Election

-Members that elect hospice may revoke or modify their decision at any time during an election period.
+Members who elect hospice or their authorized representatives may revoke or modify their decision at any time during an election period.
 To revoke the election of hospice care, the member or the member's authorized representative must file a signed statement with the hospice revoking the individual election for the remainder of the election period.
 The effective date may not be retroactive.
 At any time after revocation, the member may execute a new election, which starts the 90-day/90-day/unlimited 60-day certification periods of care.
 A member or their representative may change the designation of a hospice provider once per benefit period.
 The member's change from one designated hospice to another is not considered a revocation of the hospice election.

 Non-Participating Hospice